jmbucknall/EZDSL/ezdsl.md

 Unfortunately in Delphi these kind of preprocessor macros are not available, at least not until Delphi 3.
-This release of the Delphi compiler came with a proper Assert routine: compile it one way with a compiler define set and assertion checks are performed, compile it another way and the check 'disappears'.
+This release of the Delphi compiler came with a proper `Assert` routine: compile it one way with a compiler define set and assertion checks are performed, compile it another way and the check 'disappears'.
 Unfortunately, with my goal of supporting all the Delphis, I could not use this nifty language feature.
 Instead, I worked round the problem by having a compiler define called DEBUG which firstly automatically activates the $D+ and
-$L+ compiler options, and secondly causes a lot of methods to have a call to Assert at the start of the routine to check that various entry conditions are met.
+$L+ compiler options, and secondly causes a lot of methods to have a call to `Assert` at the start of the routine to check that various entry conditions are met.

 An example should make this clear.
-The TStack object has a method called Pop to remove the topmost data object from the stack.
-If the stack is empty, I count calling Pop as a programming mistake: you really should check for the stack being empty in your program prior to calling Pop.
-Of course Pop could have an if statement within it that did this check for you, but in the *majority* of cases the stack won't be empty when Pop is called and in the *majority* of cases when you use Pop, you'll have some kind of loop in your program which is continually checking whether the stack is empty or not anyway.
-In my mind, having a check for an empty stack within Pop is safe but slow.
+The `TStack` object has a method called `Pop` to remove the topmost data object from the stack.
+If the stack is empty, I count calling `Pop` as a programming mistake: you really should check for the stack being empty in your program prior to calling `Pop`.
+Of course `Pop` could have an if statement within it that did this check for you, but in the *majority* of cases the stack won't be empty when `Pop` is called and in the *majority* of cases when you use `Pop`, you'll have some kind of loop in your program which is continually checking whether the stack is empty or not anyway.
+In my mind, having a check for an empty stack within `Pop` is safe but slow.
-So, instead, Pop has a call to an Assert procedure at the start (activated by the DEBUG compiler define) that checks to see whether the stack is empty.
-Here is the code for Pop:
+So, instead, `Pop` has a call to an `Assert` procedure at the start (activated by the DEBUG compiler define) that checks to see whether the stack is empty.
+Here is the code for `Pop`:

      function TStack.Pop : pointer;
      var